Madeline Naegle

 Madeline A Naegle's additional information

-Dr. Naegle is a professor emerita at NYU Rory Meyers College of Nursing.
+Dr. Naegle is a Professor Emerita at NYU Rory Meyers College of Nursing.
 She is nationally and internationally known for program development, publications and implementation of policy in addiction, and psychiatric nursing, with a focus on older adults.
 Her activities have included efforts on the integration of behavioral health into health professional education and practice.
 Her leadership in organized nursing includes development of international consultation and education and establishment of the NYU College of Nursing WHO Collaborating Center in Geriatric Nursing Education.
 She was a Health and Aging Policy Fellow and served as associate director of the RMCON Center for Drug Use and HIV Research.

 PhD, Nursing - New York University